kaptain-kavern/ADogSaid/README.md

 * simple/bionic animal jaw.
 Fits all animals.
 * simple/bionic animal spine.
 Fits all animals.
 * simple prosthetic/bionic animal arms.
 Fits monkey and megatherium.
-* simple prosthetic animal/bionics legs.
+* simple prosthetic/bionic animal legs.
 Fits all animals.
 * peglegs.
 Can be crafted with 1 wood.
 Fits all animals.
 Least efficiency.

 All parts can be obtained from traders, except pegleg.

 Simple parts are slightly lower in efficiency than natural parts.
 Bionic parts are higher.

-Simple/ bionic legs, arms and jaws do melee damage now, depending on type.
+Simple/bionic legs, arms and jaws do melee damage now, depending on type.

 All parts need medicine skill now to be installed and one unit of medicine.
 Simple parts need a skill from 4-6.
 Bionic parts need a skill form 8-10.